jwds1978/jwds1978.github.io/_posts/2017-04-07-stolen-valour.md

   </ol>
-  Amazed by this, I ask him why he's in the Salvation Army&hellip;&nbsp; Is he not in receipt of a long-term pension?&nbsp; He tells me that he got nothing when they released him.&nbsp; I asked him who he'd spoken with at VAC&hellip;&nbsp; He just gave me a blank stare and asked me what the VAC is.&nbsp; Like, WTF?&nbsp; FUcking cadets and weekend warriors know what Veterans Affairs Canada is.&nbsp; How the fuck does a regular force super hero not know of them?&nbsp; When I'd asked him that, he simply told me that nobody ever told him anything about Veterans Affairs and that he'd never heard of VAC before that day.&nbsp; He then, rather promptly, went inside and I never saw nor heard from him again.
+  Amazed by this, I ask him why he's in the Salvation Army&hellip;&nbsp; Is he not in receipt of a long-term pension?&nbsp; He tells me that he got nothing when they released him.&nbsp; I asked him who he'd spoken with at VAC&hellip;&nbsp; He just gave me a blank stare and asked me what the VAC is.&nbsp; Like, WTF?&nbsp; Fucking cadets and weekend warriors know what Veterans Affairs Canada is.&nbsp; How the fuck does a regular force super hero not know of them?&nbsp; When I'd asked him that, he simply told me that nobody ever told him anything about Veterans Affairs and that he'd never heard of VAC before that day.&nbsp; He then, rather promptly, went inside and I never saw nor heard from him again.
 </p>